MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT

 Ethics & Conduct

-As a responsible business, Tysers Insurance Brokers Limited is committed to dealing honestly and fairly with our clients and properly managing the risk of unfair customer outcomes and detriment to the integrity of the insurance industry wherever we operate.
+As a responsible business, TIBL is committed to dealing honestly and fairly with our clients and properly managing the risk of unfair customer outcomes and detriment to the integrity of the insurance industry wherever we operate.

 We are committed to complying with relevant local and national laws, and ethical standards related to human rights and modern slavery in respect to our employees, our clients and our business operations.
 We strive to be an equal opportunity employer and we are committed to ensuring our employment conditions to sustain the health, safety and wellbeing of our employees, contractors and visitors.